AmokSolderer/APC/DOC/PinMameSound_3_7.md

 |0c|Stop Sound|
 |1f|Not a real sound command, but used to reset the data bus to the audio board between commands|

 Some of these games are featuring what I call a sound series.
-This means that if a certain sound number is called multiple times, a different version of this sound is played (usually with a higher tune).
-For the APC these sound file names have to be named like 0_0a_001, where the leading zero is selecting sound channel 0 (System 3 - 6 games use only this channel), 0a being the sound number in hex format and 001 the tune of this sound.
-The latter number is counted up (in decimal format) for all tunes available for this sound.
+This means that if a certain sound number is called multiple times, a different version of this sound is played (usually with a higher pitch).
+For the APC these sound file names have to be named like 0_0a_001, where the leading zero is selecting sound channel 0 (System 3 - 6 games use only this channel), 0a being the sound number in hex format and 001 the pitch of this sound.
+The latter number is counted up (in decimal format) for all pitches available for this sound.

 # System 7